What is Mindfulness

 An Inclusive Approach

-My teaching is grounded in a trauma-sensitive and inclusive approach.
-I welcome people of all identities and life experiences, and I aim to create a space where you feel safe to explore your own relationship with awareness, emotion, and the body.
+My teaching is grounded in a trauma-sensitive, neurodiversity-affirming approach.
+I welcome people of all identities and life experiences, and I aim to create a space where you feel safe to explore your relationship with awareness, emotion and the body at your own pace.
+As a neurodivergent practitioner, I hold sensitivity to different ways of processing, sensing and engaging with mindfulness, offering practices that are adaptable, compassionate and accessible.